 The important bit!

 The Ukulele 2 Group meets weekly on Wednesdays at 2 pm.
-We are planning to meet at Carhampton Village Hall.
+We meet at Carhampton Village Hall.
 Please remember to check the Calendar in case of any late changes to schedule.

 Our group is led by Jane Lay, and she may be contacted at 07966 755542, or by email at email@example.com.